Skip to content

 Near-infrared properties and thermal control in animals

 More than half of the energy in direct sunlight falls within near-infrared (NIR) wavelengths, beyond the limit of human and animal vision.
 Absorption of solar radiation in these wavelengths significantly affects heat gain, yet almost nothing is known of the diversity and mechanisms of near-infrared properties in animals, let alone their adaptive value.
-We are investigating the relationship between climate and reflectance of both visible and near-infrared light in a range of taxa, from reptiles and birds to butterflies and beetles.
+We are investigating the mechanisms controlling infrared reflectance in beetles.
+We also study the relationship between climate and reflectance of both visible and near-infrared light in a range of taxa, from reptiles and birds to butterflies and beetles.

 Bio-informed technologies and design